 Kroger

 Kroger is one of the biggest grocery store chains in the nation and has just as many fuel locations.
-If you’re in one of the 37 states that has a Kroger, you can stop at one of over 1,200 fuel locations that provide free air.
+If you’re in one of the 37 states that have a Kroger, you can stop at one of over 1,200 fuel locations that provide free air.

 You don’t need to be a customer at Kroger to take advantage of the free air for your tires, but be aware that not every grocery store will have fuel.
 Just look for a Kroger with pumps and you’ll be good to go!